WiHi1131/Machine-Learning-Project/PCA.md

 Principal Component Analysis, or PCA, is a means by which to reduce the complexity of a dataset.
 Using sophisticated linear algebra and coding techniques, we can use PCA to eliminate unnecessary parts of our data that do not give us a lot of information.
 By using PCA as a statistical "editing" technique, we can learn which parts, or "dimensions" of our dataset summarize that dataset the best.
 Reduced datasets can often be easier to use to train machine learning models.

+All code used can be found here: <a href = "https://github.com/WiHi1131/Machine-Learning-Project/blob/main/code/PCA.ipynb">Code</a>

 # Data

 ## Before Cleaning